frontyard/cordova-plugin-exoplayer/README.md

     rewindTime: 60 * 1000, // Amount of time in ms to use when skipping backward, default is 1 min
     audioOnly: true, // Only play audio in the backgroud, default is false.
     subtitleUrl: 'http://url.to/subtitle.srt', // Optional subtitle url
-    connectTimeout: 1000, // okhttp connect timeout in ms (default is 0)
+    connectTimeout: 1000, // http connect timeout in ms (default is 0)
-    readTimeout: 1000, // okhttp read timeout in ms (default is 0)
+    readTimeout: 1000, // http read timeout in ms (default is 0)
-    writeTimeout: 1000, // okhttp write timeout in ms (default is 0)
-    pingInterval: 1000, // okhttp socket ping interval in ms (default is 0 or disabled)
-    retryCount: 5, // number of times datasource will retry the stream before giving up (default is 3)
+    retryCount: 5, // Number of times datasource will retry the stream before giving up (default is 3)
+    showSpinner: true, // Player will show spinner in NE corner when buffering, default is false
     controller: { // If this object is not present controller will not be visible
         streamImage: 'http://url.to/channel.png',
         streamTitle: 'Cool channel / movie',